-If a theme isn’t responsive, it’s outdated.
+If a theme isn’t responsive, then it’s outdated.
 Folks will access your site through various devices (laptop, tablet, and more commonly mobile).
-A responsive theme ensures optimal viewing irrespective of the device they use.
+A responsive theme, therefore, ensures optimal viewing irrespective of the device they use.

 Fast and lightweight WordPress themes are better than the slow and heavy ones.
 Obviously!
 They help you retain your site’s visitors.
 Slow themes, on the other hand, could chase away your visitors.

 Themes were introduced to save us time and energy.
 Let it remain that way.
 Therefore, a theme that is hard to use or customize isn’t worth your time.

 Although SEO is largely about good content and keyword targeting, your theme also matters.
 A well-structured theme, therefore, makes it easy for web crawlers to go over it.

 Some themes display differently on various browsers.
 Check the compatibility of a theme across all browsers before you use it.

 Examples of WordPress themes for online courses include Course Builder LMS, Royal, Porto, LMS, etc.

 Optimize your Site for Search Engines

 If you hope to have lots of readers and students someday, don’t skip this part.
 You are up against so many competitors.
 So to stay relevant, optimize your site for search engines.

 Thankfully, WordPress makes this part amazingly easy.
 So, where do you start?
 First, install and activate an SEO plugin, such as Yoast SEO.
 Yoast SEO is a plugin that helps your WordPress site meet SEO standards.